A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Survival framework

 If we are interested in obtaining estimates of U5MR for multiple periods across time, this truncation structure can be incorporated into a model by treating period as a time-varying covariate.
 This is done implicitly in a discrete hazards approach, but can be done explicitly in the pseudo-likelihood approach we propose that allows us to use continuous survival models for age.
 The discretely-categorized variable, period, is treated as a covariate that changes \textit{through} time, and is simply an indicator for which synthetic cohort we are considering.

 A final piece of the survival framework is how we deal with censored observations.
 Not all children die before 5 years of age.
-These children will be right-censored, and therefore will not contribute any time at risk after the age of 5 to a statistical model.
+Since we are interested in our application in estimating a continuous survival curve for children \textit{only up to the age of 5}, all children who do not die before 5 years of age will be right-censored at that age, since they can no longer be at risk of dying \textit{under} the age of 5 at later ages.
 Children who die in a time period later than the period in which they were born also contribute right-censored observations to those earlier time periods.
 A survival framework also allows us to deal with interval censoring, where we know only that an event has occurred for an individual between two ages.
-DHS surveys contain daily observed death dates for children who died before the age of 1 month, monthly, interval-censored observations for children who died between 1 month and 24 months (e.g., we may observe that a child that dies between the ages of 2 and 3 months), and yearly, interval-censored observations for children who died after 2 years of age, with some exceptions (rarely, the DHS records more detailed information for particular children).
-Interval censoring can be appropriately addressed by discretely categorizing observations, as is done in all of the existing approaches described in Section \ref{sec:proposedapproach}, but can also be addressed in a continuous survival framework as we propose.
+DHS surveys contain daily observed death dates for children who died before the age of 1 month, monthly, interval-censored observations for children who died between 1 month and 24 months (e.g., we may observe that a child that dies between the ages of 2 and 3 months), and yearly, interval-censored observations for children who died after 2 years of age.
+There are some rare exceptions in the data where the DHS records more detailed information for particular children.
+Interval censoring can be appropriately addressed by discretely categorizing observations, as is done in some of the existing approaches described in Section \ref{sec:proposedapproach}, but can also be addressed in the continuous survival framework that we propose.